Load-Bearing SWAT Conditioning: Train for Kit Weight

 Should SWAT operators ruck for conditioning, or is that an infantry-specific training method?

 Rucking is directly applicable to any tactical context that involves load-bearing movement, which includes all SWAT operations.
 The cardiovascular, structural, and load-bearing adaptations developed through rucking transfer directly to load-bearing operational performance regardless of platform.
-For SWAT operators, rucking with loads that replicate kit weight is among the most specific conditioning tools available.
+For SWAT operators, rucking with loads that replicate kit weight is among the most specific conditioning tools available, and it is the safest way to build the tolerance that running in kit requires.

 References